 Q: What inspired you to pursue a career in evaluation and data use?

 Like many in this field, my journey into evaluation and organizational development was accidental.
 As a program coordinator for Peace Corps/Paraguay, my boss delegated to me the thankless tasks of reporting the outcomes of our rural economic development program to Washington.
 I had no idea what I was doing, so I had to learn all-things monitoring and evaluation quickly.
 It was a bit bumpy, but my analytical mind was captivated by this world of measuring impact, which I previously knew nothing about.
-Fifteen years later, I am still learning, as the field is constantly evolving.
+Almost 18 years later, I am still learning, as the field is constantly evolving.

 Q: How have the roles you’ve held in the past contributed to how you work now?

 I have held roles in both highly ambiguous situations and extremely structured situations.
 I thrive in somewhat ambiguous situations, but I have been able to use my experiences and skills learned from extremely structured organizations to create order out of ambiguity.
-I am also a relentless planner, so I have to be careful not to project-manage things to death in ambiguous situations.
+I am also a relentless planner, so I must be careful not to project-manage things to death in ambiguous situations.

 Q: Describe your job in 3 words.